tayloryork/livereload-jvm/README.md

 Overview
 ========

-A micro http server usefull for dev ONLY :
+A java servlet usefull for dev ONLY :

 * serve static file
 * notify change to client via LiveReload protocol (over socket)